atdt/snoflake/README.md

 SnoMachine
 ==========

-**SnoMachine** is a JavaScript interpreter for the [SNOBOL][0] (_StriNg Oriented and symBOlic Language_) programming language, developed between 1962 and 1967 at AT&T Bell Laboratories by David J. Farber, Ralph E. Griswold and Ivan P. Polonsky.
+**SnoMachine** is a JavaScript runtime for the [SNOBOL][0] (_StriNg Oriented and symBOlic Language_) programming language, developed between 1962 and 1967 at AT&T Bell Laboratories by David J. Farber, Ralph E. Griswold and Ivan P.
+Polonsky.

 SNOBOL is highly distinct and excels at string manipulation and pattern-matching.
 SNOBOL patterns may be recursive and are available as a